GuerrSim96/DM_NMR_tfe/README.md

 ---
 ### trajectory_analysis.ipynb
 [![Static Badge](https://img.shields.io/badge/Open_it-goldenrod?logo=googlecolab&labelColor=gray)](https://colab.research.google.com/github/GuerrSim96/Molecular_Dynamics_Simulation_with_Trifluoroethanol/blob/main/trajectory_analysis.ipynb)
-This last notebook will allow you to extrapolate strictural information about the peptide during its trajectory.
+This last notebook will allow you to extrapolate structural information about the peptide during its trajectory.
 To upload the simulation files to Colab to proceed with the analysis, follow the example shown in the GIF below.

    ![gif_runtime](other/gif/upload.gif)